Robust Job Market is Something to Celebrate This Labor Day!

 Our hope for this Labor Day is to provide that first -- or next – step for someone to land a new job or a better one, perhaps at your organization.
 What better way to follow Labor Day than with a new job and new hire to celebrate!

-With local job openings reaching a high in June at over 44K, and not enough job seekers to fill them (reported at 22K in June), economists say that even more money and flexibility will not stop record turnover of the currently employed for better opportunities.
+With local job openings in July at over 40K, and not enough job seekers to fill them (reported at 22K in July), economists say that even more money and flexibility will not stop record turnover of the currently employed for better opportunities.

-The local labor force was over 763K in June, total nonagricultural employment in the county is 656,500 adding 29,304 jobs over the year, a 5.1% gain.
-The biggest June local employment increases were in the Leisure/hospitality sector and Trade/transportation/utilities.
+The local labor force was over 767K in July, total nonagricultural employment in the county is 661,100 adding 28,800 jobs over the year, a 4.3% gain.
+The biggest July local employment increases over the year were in the Leisure/hospitality sector (+9,200) and Trade/transportation/utilities (5,200) compared to July of 2021.

 Florida surpasses nation in economic growth – The “Sunshine State” has outpaced the United States and contributed more than $23 billion to Florida’s economy, according to a report from the Florida Department of Financial Services (DFS).